scheesman/netsapiens-s3-backup/README.md

 ### cdr
 `cdr` backs up the Core module CDRs.
 This option only backs up the last 25 hours, so you will want to run this option once per day.

+### cdr2
+`cdr2` backs up current month's CDR2 files.
+This should be run every day as it only backs up the current month's tables.

+### cdr2last
+`cdr2last` backs up the previous month's CDR2 tables.
+This should only be run once a month as these files are huge and they do not change.

 ### conference
 `conference` backs up the Conferencing module.

+### messaging
+`messaging` backs up the MessagingDomain db and all included dables.
+Should be run once a day.

 ### ndp
 `ndp` backs up the Endpoints module.